Why: Creating Photographs with Snow – Part 2

 But I also like to consider the snow as a natural rebirth, because it shrouds nature during winter, and reveals it in the spring.
 New life will be reborn.
 It's very symbolic but that's how I conceive snowy landscapes.

 The Symbolism of the Snow

-But there is a term that I love above all when I think of snow, it is virginity.
-When I look at snowy landscapes, I feel that everything is pristine with noise, odors, unnecessary cacophony.
-I always feel that everything becomes possible again.
+But there is a term that I love above all when I think of snow, which is virginity.
+When I look at snowy landscapes, I feel that everything is pristine without noise, odors, unnecessary cacophony.
+It seems possible to begin again with a fresh start.

 Snow is Only the Negative Space of a Nature Photo